AutoResearch/autora/docs/contribute/modules/index.md

 Once your package is working and published, you can **make a pull request** on [`autora`](https://github.com/autoresearch/autora) to have it vetted and added to the "parent" package.
-The following demonstrates how to add a package published under autora-theorist-example in PyPI in the GitHub repository example-contributor/contributor-theorist

 !!! success
     In order for your package to be included in the parent package, it must: